uchicago-library/ldr_metadatastorage/README.md

 - responseType: atomic
 - response: contains extension element and inside extension element is the extension metadata available at this extension identifier for the particular intellectual unit

+## Glossary

+- intellectual unit is a collection of intellectual units or a collection of assets
+- unit is an abbreviation of intellectual unit
+- asset is a byte stream representing an intellectual unit whether in-whole or in-part
+- descriptive metadata represents one description of an intellectual unit
+- metadata is an abbreviation of descriptive metadata
+- endpoint is a particular context for metadata that will provide some functionality
+- functionality is either a.) the answer to a particular question about a particular resource or b.) some action or set of actions that transforms the resource identified into something new for the client to consume
+- field is a particular part of metadata. ex. title is a field
+- core metadata (abbreviated "core") are the REQUIRED fields: a.)
+1 title, b.)
+1 creator, c.)
+1 date, d.)
+1 or more identifier fields, e.)
+1 or more relation fields
+- extension metadata (abbreviated "extension" or "extensions") are OPTIONAL descriptive metadata for an intellectual unit
+- client is a program that is requesting metadata.
+A client may be acting on behalf of a biological being.
+- technical metadata is technical information about an asset.
+This information may include but is not limited to width and height pixel dimensions of an image byte stream or duration of a video file or size in disk storage required by a particular byte stream.